-Intel AES-NI The Intel AES-NI option improves the speed of applications by performing encryption and decryption using the Advanced Encryption Standard Instruction Set and is set to Enabled by if the password jumper is not installed in the system.

-System Password Allows you to set the system password.
-This option is set to Enabled by default and is read-only installed in the system.

-Setup Password Allows you to set the setup password.
-This option is read-only if the password jumper is not
+Menu Item Description Intel AES-NI The Intel AES-NI option improves the speed of applications by performing encryption and decryption using the Advanced Encryption Standard Instruction Set and is set to Enabled by default.
+Allows you to set the system password.
+This option is set to Enabled by default and is read-only System Password if the password jumper is not installed in the system.
+Allows you to set the setup password.
+This option is read-only if the password jumper is not Setup Password installed in the system.
 Password Status Allows you to lock the system password.
-By default, the Password Status option is set to
+By default, the Password Status option is set to Unlocked.

-Unlocked.

 TPM Security Allows you to control the reporting mode of the Trusted Platform Module (TPM).
-By default, the without Pre-boot Measurements.

-TPM Security option is set to Off.
-You can only modify the TPM Status, TPM Activation , and Intel TXT fields if the TPM Status field is set to either On with Pre-boot Measurements or On set to No Change.
+By default, the TPM Security option is set to Off.
+You can only modify the TPM Status, TPM Activation, and Intel TXT fields if the TPM Status field is set to either On with Pre-boot Measurements or On without Pre-boot Measurements.
 TPM Activation Allows you to change the operational state of the TPM.
-By default, the TPM Activation option is
+By default, the TPM Activation option is set to No Change.
 TPM Status Displays the TPM status.

-IFWI Status Displays the IFWI Status